raspberrypi/documentation/hardware/raspberrypi/spi/README.md

 #### Bidirectional mode

-In bidirectional SPI master mode the same SPI standard is implemented except that a single wire is used for data (MOMI) instead of two as in standard mode (MISO and MOSI).
-In this mode, the MOSI pin serves as MOMI pin,
+In bidirectional SPI master mode the same SPI standard is implemented, except that a single wire is used for data (MOMI) instead of the two used in standard mode (MISO and MOSI).
+In this mode, the MOSI pin serves as MOMI pin.

 #### LoSSI mode (Low Speed Serial Interface)